Tracfone is the largest prepaid wireless provider in the United States, and offers plans on all of the major cellular providers.

-GoSmart Mobile is a T-Mobile MVNO that offer phone plans only.
+GoSmart Mobile is a T-Mobile MVNO that offers phone plans only.
 One interesting perk of the GoSmart plans is that they all come with unlimited 4G access to Facebook.
-However the other aspects of their plan offerings are rather underwhelming.
+However, the other aspects of their plan offerings are rather underwhelming.

 The two plans they offer of note are a 20GB plan for $45/month, and a Completely Unlimited plan for $55/month with 10GB of mobile hotspot, which sounds great - until you read the fine print.
 ALL of the data on this plan is capped at 3G speed.

 SafeLink Wireless is a program provided by Tracfone for "eligible households."
 It supports LifeLine, a government-sponsored service for low-income consumers.
-In order to qualify, customers must have income that is "at or below 135% of the federal Poverty Guidelines", or participate in a government assistance program.
-You can get more information on qualification on their website.
+In order to qualify, customers must have income that is "at or below 135% of the Federal Poverty Guidelines", or participate in a government assistance program.
+You can get more information on qualifications on their website.